 Change Number 1 Line number in P.O.
-Existing Code Reference New Code Reference Proposed Change Summary Description 2 the rate of ((fifteen)) twelve and one-half percent of gross pay for all hours worked ((less the value of any sick leave benefits provided under K.C.C.
-3.12.220.A.2)), paid retroactive ((to the first hour of employment and for each hour worked thereafter)) back three years.
-If during that three-year period there has been at least a twenty-six consecutive week period in unpaid status, the payment is made retroactive to the most recent hire date after that break in service .
+Existing Code Reference New Code Reference Proposed Change Summary Description 2 the rate of ((ififteen)) twelve and one-half percent of gross pay for all hours worked ((less the value of any sick leave benefits provided under K.C.C.
+3.12.220.A.2)), paid retroactive ((te the first hour of employment and for each hour worked thereafter)) back three years.
+If during that three-year period there has been at least a twenty-six consecutive week period in unpaid status, the payment is made retroactive to the most recent hire date after that break in service.
 If an employee has not previously received insured benefits provided under K.C.C.
 3.12.040.B, the employee shall also receive a one-time only payment in an amount equal to the direct cost of three months of insured benefits, as determined by the director, and, in lieu of insured benefits, in an amount equal to the direct cost to the county for each employee for whom insured benefits are provided, prorated to reflect the affected employee's normal work week, for each hour worked thereafter.
-The additional compensation shall continue until termination of employment or hire into a full-time regular, part-time regular, or term-limited position. ((Further, employees receiving pay in lieu of insured benefit plan, with the cost to be deducted from their gross pay, but an employee who so elects chall remain in the selected plan until: termination of employment; hire into a full time regular, part time regular or term limited position; or service of an appropriate notice of change or cancellation during the employee benefits annual open enrollment.
-Part time and)) Short-term temporary employees ((, ether than probationary, provisional and term-limited temporary employees.
-The value shall be determined based on the average annual cost per employee as determined in the adopted budget, prorated to an hourly equivalent based on the employee's normal work week, and shall be paid retroactive to the first hour worked and for each hour worked thereafter until termination of employment or hire into a full-time regular, part-time regular or term limite that the hours threshold is assessed using a 12-month rolling period Updates the percentage of gross pay used in the calculation of back benefits from 15% to 12.5% and removes the subtraction of the value of sick leave benefits Changes retroactive payments to be made back three years unless there was a six-month break-in-service, in which case the payment would be made retroactively to the most recent hire date after such a break-in- service Removes language about being able to purchase benefits if a Short Term Temporary employee exceeds
+The additional compensation shall continue until termination of employment or hire into a full-time regular, part-time regular, or term-limited position. ((Further, employees receiving pay in lieu of insured benefits may elect to receive the medical component of the insured benefit plan, with the cost to be deducted from their gross pay, but an employee who so elects shall remain in the selected plan until: termination of employment; hire into a full-time regular, part-time regular or term limited position; or service of an appropriate notice of change or cancellation during the employee benefits annual open enrollment.
+Part-time and)) Short-term temporary employees ((, other than probationary, provisional and term limited temporary employees, 1)) who exceed the applicable threshold are also eligible for cash in lieu of the bus pass benefit provided to regular employees.
+The value shall be determined based on the average annual cost per employee as determined in the adopted budget, prorated to an hourly equivalent based on the employee's normal work week, that the hours threshold is assessed using a 12-month rolling period Updates the percentage of gross pay used in the calculation of back benefits from 15% to 12.5% and removes the subtraction of the value of sick leave benefits Changes retroactive payments to be made back three years unless there was a six-month break-in-service, in which case the payment would be made retroactively to the most recent hire date after such a break-in- service Removes language about being able to purchase benefits if a Short Term Temporary employee exceeds